theolivenbaum/resin/README.md

 	var ordered = positions.OrderByDescending(d => d.Value.Count).Select(d => d.Key).ToList();
 	return ordered;

 It is a scan to see if the token exists at all in a document.
 It doesn't care about how many times or where in the document although we did give it that information.
-It will soon be replaced but for now, it cares only about if a token exists in a document.
+This naive alorithm will soon be replaced to take into account the term and document frequency to give each hit a proper score.

 [Code](https://github.com/kreeben/resin/blob/master/Resin/Scanner.cs) and [a little bit of testing](https://github.com/kreeben/resin/blob/master/Tests/ScannerTests.cs)